 ! operator to select the rows that were not duplicated.
 Finally, we also used the “,” so that we select any columns.

-In the image above, we can see that two columns has been removed.
-Of course, if you want the changes to be permanent you need to use <-:
+In the image above, we can see that two columns have been removed.
+Of course, if you want the changes to be permanent, you need to use <-: